SUSE/sesdev/qa/README.rst

 The script makes the following assumptions:

-1. the script is being run on the Salt Master of a Ceph cluster deployed using ceph-bootstrap
+1. the script is being run on the Salt Master of a Ceph cluster deployed by DeepSea or ceph-salt
 2. the script is being run as root
 3. the Ceph admin keyring is installed in the usual way, so the root user can see and use the keyring